refslund/omnomnom/README.md

 =================================

 Simplicity
 - Most tradeoffs and design decisions have been made in favor of simplicity.
-Both in actual lines of codes, as well as in architecture and deployment considerations.
+In actual lines of codes, but also in architecture and deployment considerations.

 Everything hosted in a single Node.js server.
 - Lightweight, fast, scales well ("but isn't Node single threaded?" - yes, but you could eg. put a bunch of them behind a load balancer)